Jose Siri Player Props: Rays vs. Rangers

 - In 59.3% of his 59 games this season, Siri has picked up at least one hit.
 He's also had eight multi-hit games.

-- Siri has had at least one RBI in 42.4% of his games this season (25 of 59), with two or more RBI 11 times (18.6%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 42.4% of his games this year, Siri has driven in at least one run.
+In 11 of those games (18.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.